 In the Euthyphro, Plato has the character of Socrates ask the question, “is that which is pious loved by the gods because it is pious, or is it pious because it is loved by the gods?”
 (Euthyphro 10a, my translation, based on Cooper in Hamilton and Cairns (1961)).
 The Euthyphro question is commonly used when illustrating grounding: for some recent examples, see Raven (2013b), Bliss and Trogdon (2016), Schaffer (2016) and Maurin (2018), among many others.
 The question concerns at least the thin notion of grounding.
 Many grounding theorists view the question as concerning the thicker notion.
 For example, the above mentioned authors seem to view the Euthyphro question as seeking to identify which is relatively fundamental, facts about which things are pious or facts about which things are god-loved, and which is relatively derivative.

 Plato views the question somewhat differently.
-Socrates’ interlocutor, the character of Euthyphro, canvasses the answer that “it is because it is pious that it is loved; it is not pious because it is loved” (Euthyphro 10d) but Socrates rejects this answer: “Euthyprho, it looks as if you had not given me my answer—as if when you were asked to tell the nature of the pious, you did not wish to explain the essence of it.
+Socrates’ interlocutor, the character of Euthyphro, canvasses the answer that “it is because it is pious that it is loved; it is not pious because it is loved” (Euthyphro 10d) but Socrates rejects this answer: “Euthyphro, it looks as if you had not given me my answer—as if when you were asked to tell the nature of the pious, you did not wish to explain the essence of it.
 You merely tell an attribute of it, namely, that it appertains to piety to be loved by all the gods.
 What it is, as yet you have not said” (Euthyphro 11a).
 Socrates seeks a definitional account of piety.
 Being god-loved is an attribute of the pious, not the essence of what it is to be pious, and so is ill-suited for supplying a definiens.
 When further attempts in the dialogue to define piety prove fruitless, and merely circle back to the attribute of being god-loved, Euthyphro makes a quick exit, and the dialogue suddenly ends.

 Plato’s concern in the Euthyphro, then, is to specify criteria for being a definiens, and arguably does not concern a thicker notion of grounding.
 Is there other evidence for grounding in the Euthyphro?
 Correia and Schnieder (2013: 2-4), in a brief but engaging discussion of the Euthyphro, note that Plato’s argument draws on features associated with grounding.
 For example, Euthyphro endorses the claim that if something is pious, it is pious because it is god-beloved, and Socrates concludes that it follows that if something is pious, it is pious because the gods love it.
 This inference is licensed by the explicitly made claim that if something is god-beloved, it is so because the gods love it, and by the tacit assumption that ‘because’-clauses chain; as Correia and Schnieder put it, Plato assumes that grounding is transitive.
 But this, and other features discussed by Correia and Schnieder, are logical characteristics of ‘because’-clauses, and so are features shared by thin and thick grounding.
 There may not be evidence for thick grounding in the Euthyphro.